PS4 PRO Internal Hard Drive Upgrade – The Best Options

 PS4 Pro 2tb HDD Options

 Below we lay out the best 2tb hard drive options for PS4 PRO.
-Since we recommend here 2.5-inch hard drives only, this limit of capacity is only offered by Seagate which is still developing mechanical hard drives in 2.5″ form factor, whereas other HDD manufacturers abandoned this segment of industry long time ago in favor of SSD.
+Since we recommend here 2.5-inch hard drives only, this limit of capacity is only offered by Seagate.
+Seagate is still developing mechanical hard drives in 2.5″ form factor, whereas other HDD manufacturers abandoned this segment of industry long time ago in favor of SSD.
 (Check out our PS4 Pro SSD Guide)

 This capacity limit is the most suitable for the overwhelming majority of PS4 PRO users.
-If we do a simple calculation and assume that each high-end game require 50gb of storage space, then a 2tb of storage capacity can handle almost 40 games, and that’s pretty much enough until Sony releases PlayStation 5.
+If we do a simple calculation and assume that each high-end game require 50gb of storage space, then a 2tb of storage capacity can handle almost 40 games.
+That’s pretty much enough until Sony releases PlayStation 5.

-But if you feel you need more space for some exceptional reasons, please check the other capacities below.
+But if you feel you need more space for some exceptional reasons, please considering adding an external HDD as well.

 Alternatively, you can get a complete upgrade kit like “Fantom Drives PS4 Hard Drive Upgrade Kit” that includes, in addition to the above drive, everything you need for a seamless upgrade process.